What I Learned From My DIY Writing Retreat

 I'M AN INFJ, and that influences my writing.

 Writing is tied to the self.
 I already knew this.
-If you've read anything on this blog, you realize how much I emphasize that understanding the self is the key to succeeding with your writing life (The Real+Good Writers's DNA and The Real+Good Writer's Brain especially!).
+If you've read anything on this blog, you realize how much I emphasize that understanding the self is the key to succeeding with your writing life (I talk about this so much in The Real+Good Writers's DNA and Love Your Write Life (previously The Real+Good Writer's Brain) especially!).
 Everything I do is tied to this understanding that writing and the self must be BFFs.

 But I found another connection: The Myers-Briggs Personality Profile.